LeoSilvaGomes/LeoSilvaGomes/README.md

 ### :tada: About Me

 - :ledger: Software engineering student
-- :art: Fascinated about the involvement of art and technology :computer:
+- :art: Fascinated about the involvement between art and technology :computer:
 - :deciduous_tree: Lover of nature and animals :dog:

 ### :eyes: What I am doing